Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 1. Obedience

 Obedience is the easiest branch of intelligence to spot.
 Dogs that learn tricks quickly and can follow commands are smart when it comes to obedience.
-In contrast, other dogs that need repeat training to learn commands and tricks are not smart in the obedience category.
+In contrast, other dogs that need repeated training to learn commands and tricks are not considered as smart in the obedience category, although approach and methods of training, as well as the trainer, can play a significant role in the success of training.

 2. Instinct

-Instinctual intelligence deals with the dog’s ability to perform the task it was bred for.
-As you likely know, certain breeds were bred for specific purposes – Australian Shepherds for herding, Labrador Retrievers for retrieving fowl, Rottweilers for guarding, etc.
+Instinctual intelligence deals with the dog’s ability to perform the task and exhibit behavior it was bred for.
+As you likely know, certain breeds were bred for specific purposes – Australian Shepherds for herding, Labrador Retrievers for retrieving fowl, Rottweilers for driving cattle, guarding, and draft work, etc.

 3. Adaptive Intelligence